beatlabs/bake/README.md

 The repository contains two major components:

 - Mage targets and helpers, to support a more structured and common make experience.
-- Bake Dockerfile, which is used to create an image for our CI/CD process
+- Dockerfile, which is used to create an image for our CI/CD process

 ## Mage